-- Farm and garden planning
+- Farm and/or ranch planning

 - Marketing, business planning, record keeping

-- Soil building, raised bed production
+- Raised bed production

 - Cover crops and crop rotation